koug-y/glamora-kz/README.md

 ## Internationalization

-Translations and locale aware slugs live in `data/i18n.ts` and `data/catalog.ts`.
-The `LocaleSwitcher` component rewrites URLs across locales, translating category and product slugs when possible.
+Translations live in `data/i18n.ts`; localized names and slugs are sourced from the catalog loader.
+The `LocaleSwitcher` component rewrites URLs across locales using the live slug map provided by `CatalogClientProvider`.

 ## WhatsApp Ordering

 `lib/whatsapp.ts` composes shareable order messages.
 Button actions throughout the app direct users to WhatsApp with either quick consult text or cart-based summaries, including a form-like prompt for contact details and localized “contact for price” reminder.
 Totals are intentionally omitted in WhatsApp payloads so the seller can quote prices manually.
+Components call `hasOwnerPhone()` before linking out; if the env is missing (e.g., during debugging) the UI swaps to a localized fallback message rather than emitting dead links.

 ## Configuration